voxel51/fiftyone-teams-app-deploy/docker/README.md

       FIFTYONE_DATABASE_ADMIN=true fiftyone migrate --all
       ```

-### From FiftyOne Teams Version 1.1.0 and later
+### From FiftyOne Teams Version 1.1.0 and Before Version 1.6.0

-> **NOTE**: Upgrading from versions of FiftyOne Teams v1.1.0 and later requires
+> **NOTE**: Upgrading to FiftyOne Teams v1.7.0 _requires_
-> upgrading the database and will interrupt all SDK connections.
+> your users to log in after the upgrade is complete.
+> This will interrupt active workflows in the FiftyOne Teams Hosted
-> You should coordinate this upgrade carefully with your end-users.
+> Web App.
+You should coordinate this upgrade carefully with your
+> end-users.

 ---

-> **NOTE**: FiftyOne Teams v1.6 introduces the Central Authentication Service (CAS).
+> **NOTE**: FiftyOne Teams v1.6 introduces the Central Authentication
-> CAS requires additional configurations and consumes additional resources.
+> Service (CAS).
+CAS requires additional configurations and consumes
-> Please review the upgrade instructions, the
+> additional resources.
+Please review the upgrade instructions, the
 > [Central Authentication Service](#central-authentication-service)
 > documentation and the
 > [Pluggable Authentication](https://docs.voxel51.com/teams/pluggable_auth.html)
 > documentation before completing your upgrade.

----

-> **NOTE**: Upgrading to FiftyOne Teams v1.7.0 _requires_
-> your users to log in after the upgrade is complete.
-> This will interrupt active workflows in the FiftyOne Teams Hosted Web App.
-> you should coordinate this upgrade carefully with your end-users.

 1. Copy your `compose.override.yaml` and `.env` files into the `legacy-auth`
    directory